spdx/spdx-spec/chapters/other-licensing-information-detected.md

 ### 10.3.2 Intent

-Provides a human readable name suitable for use as a title or label of the license when showing compact lists of licenses from the SPDX data to humans.
+Provides a human readable name suitable for use as a title or label of the license when showing compact lists of licenses from the SPDX document to humans.

 ### 10.3.3 Examples